E4S-Project/e4s-cl/doc-source/source/reference/profiles/create.rst

 Options
 --------

---libraries	A comma-separated of libraries to add to the profile --files		A comma-separated of files to add to the profile --image		The image to use with the profile
+--libraries	A space-separated list of libraries to add to the profile --files		A space-separated list of files to add to the profile --image		The image to use with the profile
 --backend	The container technology to use for the profile's image --source	Path towards a script to source before execution